-For each species in the dataset, we collected its ecological indicator values of temperature, moisture, light, nutrients, and soil reaction (Dengler et al. 2023); and its disturbance frequency and severity indicator values (Midolo et al. 2023).
-To those species lacking an indicator value in the accessed references, we assigned a value by reciprocal averaging, i.e. by (1) calculating weighted average values of the species with values for each plot (weighting by species cover), and (2) assigning to the missing species the weighted average values of the plots where they were present (weighting by species cover).
+For each species in the dataset, we collected its ecological indicator values of temperature, moisture, light, nutrients and soil reaction (Dengler et al. 2023); and its disturbance frequency and severity indicator values (Midolo et al. 2023).
+To those species lacking an indicator value in the accessed references, we assigned a value by reciprocal averaging, i.e. by (1) calculating weighted average values of the species with values for each plot (weighting by species cover) and (2) assigning to the missing species the weighted average values of the plots where they were present (weighting by species cover).
 Then, for each vegetation plot, we calculated the plot-level mean of each indicator value.

 Results